coveo/source.coveo.com/_posts/2019-03-19-people-page.md

 The *Team* section and the organization chart are built dynamically client side, in the browser.
 To keep it simple, we are fetching one user at a time, then their manager if they have one, then the manager's manager, and so on.

 While being quite simple to use, it would be inefficient to redo the same queries for the same members when _browsing the org chart_.
 We use the browser's session storage to make it more efficient.
 We will fetch one member information only once per _web session_, which is perfect for this case.
-This way we get the efficiency of doing only one request per member, and we don't have to manage the cache ourselves; the browsers do it and the member's cache stays fresh.
+This way we get the efficiency of doing only one request per member, and we don't have to manage the cache ourselves; the browsers do it and the cache for the members stays fresh.

 <img alt="Team contributions" src="../images/2019-03-19-people-page/team-contributions.png" width="75%">